 What an amazing and exciting time in your life.
 It may well be terrifying and tiring in parts, but you’re doing great and look at that end result!

-You might also enjoy reading 5 Unexpected Ways In Which Dad’s Parenting Style is Different
+You May Also Enjoy 5 Unexpected Ways in Which Dad’s Parenting Style is Different

 The Active Role That Dads Play in Parenting